Recourse for Taxpayers and Mandataries After an Audit

 - If a taxpayer or mandatary disagrees with the decision rendered in respect of the notice of objection, he or she may lodge an appeal with the Civil Division of the Court of Québec, the Small Claims Division of the Court of Québec or the Tax Court of Canada (GST).

-- Under very specific circumstances (an inability to pay, having been the victim of an error, an exceptional situation), a taxpayer or mandatary can file a request to have interest, penalties or administrative charges cancelled.
+- Under very specific circumstances (an inability to pay, having been the victim of an error or an exceptional situation), a taxpayer or mandatary can file a request to have interest, penalties or administrative charges cancelled.

 - If a taxpayer or mandatary is dissatisfied with the processing of the file, he or she can also lodge a complaint with us.